Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Introduction

 \section{Introduction}

-The helical kink instability is a form of ideal magnetohydrodynamic (MHD) instability which occurs in highly twisted magnetic flux tubes such as those making up much of the solar corona~\citep{realeCoronalLoopsObservations2014} and has been well studied in the coronal context~\citep{hoodKinkInstabilitySolar1979,hoodCoronalHeatingMagnetic2009,browningSolarCoronalHeating2003b,barefordShockHeatingNumerical2015,quinnEffectAnisotropicViscosity2020}.
+The helical kink instability is a form of ideal magnetohydrodynamic (MHD) instability which occurs in highly twisted magnetic flux tubes such as those making up much of the solar corona~\citep{realeCoronalLoopsObservations2014} and has been well studied in the coronal context \citep{hoodKinkInstabilitySolar1979, hoodCoronalHeatingMagnetic2009, browningSolarCoronalHeating2003b, Torok2003, Torok2004, Torok2005, barefordShockHeatingNumerical2015, quinnEffectAnisotropicViscosity2020}.
 Given its energetic nonlinear development, it is considered a potential mechanism for heating the solar corona through the theory of nanoflares~\citep{klimchukSolvingCoronalHeating2006,browningMechanismsSolarCoronal1991} and a key mechanism in the production of solar flares~\citep{hoodKinkInstabilitySolar1979}.
-Previous work by the same authors has investigated a twisted magnetic flux tube already linearly unstable to the helical kink instability, \rs{investigating particularly}{focussing specifically on} the effect of anisotropic viscosity on the nonlinear dynamics~\citep{quinnEffectAnisotropicViscosity2020}.
-In~\citep{quinnEffectAnisotropicViscosity2020} and most other investigations of the kink instability \rs{}{e.g. \citep{hoodCoronalHeatingMagnetic2009}}, a perturbation is applied to an already significantly twisted flux tube.
+Our previous work investigated a twisted magnetic flux tube already linearly unstable to the helical kink instability, focussing specifically on the effect of anisotropic viscosity on the nonlinear dynamics~\citep{quinnEffectAnisotropicViscosity2020}.
+There and in most other investigations of the kink instability e.g.~that of \revcite{\citet{hoodCoronalHeatingMagnetic2009}}, a perturbation is applied to an already significantly twisted flux tube.
 An alternative way to excite the instability (and the way employed here) is to start with an initially straight field and apply twisting motions at the boundaries to form a twisted flux tube which eventually becomes unstable.
-This kind of dynamic excitation of the kink instability is useful in that it represents more closely \rs{the real development of a magnetic flux tube and associated}{actual evolution of magnetic flux tubes and the associated} instabilities in the solar corona. \rs{The}{In our simulations, the} dynamic twisting of the flux tube reveals an additional instability, the \rs{fluting}{flute} instability, which has been theorised (for example, in~\citep{priestMagnetohydrodynamicsSun2013}). \jq{}{While oscillations resembling flute perturbations have been found in simulations of coronal loops~\citep{terradasEffectMagneticTwist2018}, to our knowledge, this is the first time the flute instability has been investigated computationally in a coronal context.}
+This kind of dynamic excitation of the kink instability represents more closely the actual evolution of magnetic flux tubes and the associated instabilities in the solar corona.
+In our simulations, the dynamic twisting of the flux tube reveals an additional instability, the flute instability, which has been theorised, for example by~\revcite{\citet{priestMagnetohydrodynamicsSun2013}}.
+While oscillations resembling flute perturbations have been found in simulations of coronal loops~\citep{terradasEffectMagneticTwist2018}, to our knowledge, this is the first time the flute instability has been investigated computationally in a coronal context.